Last updated June 3, 2024.

 Using PMR as a Relaxation Warm-Up

-Healthcare professionals often use PMR as a warm-up exercise before employing relaxation techniques such as autogenic training or biofeedback.
+Healthcare professionals often use PMR as a warm-up exercise before employing other relaxation techniques such as autogenic training or biofeedback.

 Guided Muscle Relaxation Exercises